jensteele1/jensteele1.github.io/_research/dual_language.md

 [RAND Research Brief](https://www.rand.org/pubs/research_briefs/RB9921.html){: .btn--research}

-Anderson, K., Zamarro, G., Steele, J. L., Miller, T. (In Press.)
-Comparing performance of methods to deal with differential attrition in lottery based evaluations. *Evaluation Review.*
+Anderson, K., Zamarro, G., Steele, J. L., Miller, T. (2021.)
+Comparing performance of methods to deal with differential attrition in randomized experimental evaluations. *Evaluation Review, 45*(1-2), 70-104.

+This paper uses state and local data from the Portland dual-language immersion study to examine statistical methods for addressing differential attrition, which happens when randomized treatment- and control-group participants exit the sample at different rates.
 In randomized controlled trials, attrition rates often differ by treatment status, jeopardizing causal inference.
 Inverse probability weighting (Hirano et al, 2003; Busso et al., 2014) and estimation of treatment effect bounds (e.g. Lee, 2009; Angrist et al., 2006) have been used to adjust for this bias.
 We compare the performance of various methods within two samples, both generated through lottery-based randomization: one with considerable differential attrition and an augmented dataset with less problematic attrition.
 We assess the performance of various correction methods within the dataset with problematic attrition.
 In addition, we conduct simulation analyses.
 Within the more problematic dataset, we find the